ChromeDevTools/devtools-frontend/docs/checklist/javascript.md

 Note that `Error.stack` is only collected for `Error` objects, at the time the `Error` object is constructed.
 This may be different than the stack trace passed to DevTools via [`JSMessageObject`](https://source.chromium.org/chromium/chromium/src/+/main:v8/src/objects/js-objects.h;l=1264-1345;drc=82dff63dbf9db05e9274e11d9128af7b9f51ceaa).

-Independently from V8, DevTools offers a way to show async stack traces by stitching together stack traces collected at the location where the callback is passed, and the actual location of the exception inside the callback.

 ### Affected

 NLFs that can cause an exception to be thrown, or can call into another function that throws.